-This form is to be completed and signed by the student and a parent/caregiver within 5 school days of the marks being returned.
+This form is to be completed and signed by the student and a parent/caregiver within 5 scho ool days of the marks being returned.

-Student Name:

-Class:

-In lodging a review request, the Deputy Principal, in consultation with your Classroom Teacher or the Head Teacher of the course, will review your performance in the course and give consideration to your statement in your review request.
-The review may result in the final mark remaining the same or becoming higher or lower than the original mark.

-The Deputy Principal will decide whether there is sufficient evidence to change the original assessment mark.

-I wish to have the Deputy Principal consider my review request in the following course:
+Student Name: Class: In lodging a review request, the Deputy Principal, in consultation Teacher or the Head Teacher of the course, will review your performive consideration to your statement in your review request.
+The final mark remaining the same or becoming higher or lower than rmance in the course and review may result in the The Deputy Principal will decide whether there is sufficient evider assessment mark. nce to change the original I wish to have the Deputy Principal consider my review request i n the following course:

-Course Name Assessment Task/ Number
+Assessment Task/ Number